NYC Ballet sued by woman who says nude photos were shared | WTOP

 The lawsuit filed Tuesday by 19-year-old ballerina Alexandra Waterbury names the ballet company and former principal dancer Chase Finlay as defendants.

-According to the lawsuit filed in state court in Manhattan, Waterbury and Finlay dated for a year before she learned in May 2018 that he had shared nude photos and videos of her with other men.
+According to the lawsuit filed in state court in Manhattan, Waterbury, a former student at the company’s School of American Ballet, dated Finlay for a year before last May, when she learned in “the worst nightmare of every woman” that he had been sharing nude photos and sexually explicit videos of her with other men.

-A lawyer for Finlay, Ira Kleiman, said the lawsuit “should not be taken as fact.”
+The complaint says a group of male dancers regularly shared nude photos of female dancers with each other and understood that “they could degrade, demean, mistreat and abuse, assault and batter women without consequence.”

+The lawsuit says a donor wrote to Finlay suggesting that the men should tie ballerinas up “and abuse them like farm animals,” to which Finlay replied, “or like the sluts they are.”

+The lawsuit also says Finlay and other dancers trashed a hotel room in Washington, D.C. at a party where they plied underage girls with drugs and alcohol.

-Finlay resigned from City Ballet last month after the company questioned him about Waterbury’s allegations.
-Two other principal dancers accused by Waterbury of sharing explicit photos have been suspended without pay.
+Finlay resigned from City Ballet last month as the company was seeking to question him about Waterbury’s allegations.
+Two other principal dancers accused by Waterbury of sharing explicit photos have been suspended without pay until next year.

+City Ballet Chairman Charles Scharf said in a statement that the company “vehemently denies” the allegations that it condoned “the kind of activity that Mr. Finlay and the others named have participated in, which were off-hours activities that were not known, approved, or facilitated by NYCB.”

+A lawyer for Finlay, Ira Kleiman, called the lawsuit “nothing more than allegations that should not be taken as fact.”

 Copyright © 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.

-Note: This story has been corrected to say that the company was seeking to question Finlay when he resigned.
-Company officials had not questioned him.